 Hostal D´Mathias (Budget)

 D’ Mathias is a great hostel located in the heart of Baños.
-The hostel has a real home vibe and is also a great place to meet other travelers.
-For the price, this is a perfect option for those on a budget!
+The hostel has a real home vibe including a comfortable lounge area and a garden.
+It’s also a great place to meet other travelers.
+They have dorm rooms with bunks that have privacy curtains or private rooms.
+The nightly rate begins at just $18 USD so this is a perfect option for those on a budget!

 La Floresta Hotel (mid-range)

 This is my top pick for where to stay in Baños.
-La Floresta Hotel is still very cheap but offers a lot of luxuries including large rooms, an included breakfast, and beautiful gardens.
-The hotel is centrally located but within the hotel you feel a world away.
+La Floresta Hotel is still a bit more expensive (average of $95 USD/night) but you’re getting a lot of luxuries including large rooms, an included breakfast, and beautiful gardens.
+The hotel is centrally located but within the hotel, you feel a world away.